Online stochastic gradient descent on non-convex losses from high-dimensional inference: Introduction

 In many basic problems of high-dimensional statistics, however, the assumptions of dimensionless bounds on both the domain and the derivative are unrealistic, even in average case, due to the concentration of measure phenomenon.
-For illustrative purposes, consider the simplest example of linear regression with Gaussian designs.
+For illustrative purposes, consider the simplest example of linear regression with Gaussian covariates.
 Here a simple calculation shows that the usual empirical risk---the least squares risk---is $L$-smooth and $K$-Lipschitz on the unit ball for $L$ and $K$ diverging linearly in $N$.
 Of course it is possible to re-scale the loss so that $L=O(1)$, but such a re-scaling will dramatically change the invariant measure of natural Monte Carlo or SDE approximations and render it uninformative; the aforementioned bounds on the convergence rate are then no longer relevant for the estimation task.
-See Section~\ref{subsec:linear-regression} for more details on this.
+See Section~\ref{subsec:linear-regression} for more discussion on this, where we also consider the case of non-Gaussian covariates and errors.

 Given the discussion above, we are led to the following questions which motivate our work here: \begin{enumerate} \item Can one prove sample complexity bounds for SGD that are polynomial in the dimension for natural estimation tasks? \item For such tasks, what fraction of data is used/time is spent in the search phase as opposed to the descent phase? \item How do these answers change as one varies the loss (or activation function)?
-In particular, can this be answered using quantities that depend only on the \emph{population} loss? \end{enumerate}
+Can this be answered using quantities that depend only on the \emph{population} loss? \end{enumerate}